Urlingford: Access

 The town lies on the R639.
-The M8 motorway runs just west of the town, from which both Urlingford and nearby Johnstown are accessed via junction four.
+The M8 motorway runs just west of the town, from which both Urlingford and nearby Johnstown are accessed via Junction Four.
 Urlingford is a bus hub, with major operator JJ Kavanagh and Sons based there.
 Situated 125 km from Dublin and 129 km from Cork, Urlingford has long been a resting point for travellers halfway between the Republic of Ireland's two largest cities.
-As a result, until September 2013 the Bus Éireann Dublin to Cork bus service called here.
-It is now replaced by route 828 which connects with express buses at Portlaoise and Cashel.
+As a result, until May 2012 the Bus Éireann Dublin to Cork bus service called here.
+It is now replaced by route 828 from Portlaoise which connects with express bus at Cashel and the 858 Portlaoise to Thurles service also serves the town.